codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 2: Complete GitOps Runtime installation
-Complete Runtime installation by completing the required steps: Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime, Git credentials to authorize actions on your Git repositories, and configure the Runtime as an Argo Application.
+Complete Runtime installation by completing the required steps:
+* Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime
+* Git credentials to authorize actions on your Git repositories
+* Configuring the Runtime as an Argo Application

 **Git Runtime token**